 A Latin Quarter Bakery Wins in 2018

-Curious to taste the all-butter croissant that came away with top accolades this year, I stopped by La Maison d’Isabelle, a bakery nestled in the Latin Quarter that I’d never come across before.
+Curious to taste the all-butter croissant that came away with top accolades in 2018, I stopped by La Maison d’Isabelle, a bakery nestled in the Latin Quarter that I’d never come across before.
 Headed by Isabelle Leday and Geoffrey Pichard, the bakery and patisserie proudly (and rather loudly) displays its champion status on the black awning outside.
 Oddly, unlike so many bakeries around the capital, the display windows are rather muted and uninspiring: you have to venture inside to really get a sense of the delicious offerings at this address.

 La Maison d’Isabelle specializes in pastries made with organic flour and butter– a growing trend in the capital as Parisians hop on the health-conscious and ecologically responsible train.
 Displayed prominently in the left window of the shop, the award-winning, all-butter croissants currently sell for only 1 Euro.
 This modest price endeared me to the bakery right away, since many meilleurs ouvriers immediately inflate their prices as soon as they earn a top prize.